eikofee/nene-quest/Specifications.md

 # Specifications

-(The list can be extended)
+*(The list can be extended)*

+## Gameplay

+Nene Quest is a 2D side-scrolling action game.
+The player must go through a succession of levels which increase in difficulty, with a boss at the end of each level.

 ## Player

-* The Player can move vertically
+* Player character can move both horizontally and vertically
-* The Player can jump (?)
+* Player character can jump (?)
-* The Player can attack (short range)
+* Player character can attack (short range)
-* The Player have a life bar
+* Player character have a health bar
+* Player *may* have some kind of special attack, like a bomb (ref. sword icons near healthbar)
-* The Player can pick up items
+* Player character can pick up items by touching them

-## Ennemis
+## Enemies

 * Monsters :
   - Pigs can run into you from front or behind
+  - Dragons are supposed to be boss-type enemies
-  - Dragons can throw fire at you
+  - Dragons can breath fire at player character (medium-range, must be dodged)

 * Obstacles :
   - Wodden barrel can hurt you if you run into them

 ## Map
 * Automatic horizontal scrolling
+* Enemies and items are randomly spawned through the level

 ## Items

-* Food items regenerate the player's life bar
+* Food items regenerate the player's health bar